 ATACAMA SALT FLATS

 Here in Chile, the salt valley is a large plain surrounded by the Andes, the salt mountains, and the lilac mountains.
-They create a bowl effect that directs wet season rains to the valley floor that never flow out, they simply evaporate during the dry season.
-The actual floor of the valley is a rough surface that has the appearance of a gigantic sandpaper.
-It is made of evaporated rock.
-While the composition of the Uyuni flats is primarily salt, the salt flat in the Atacama it is a mix of salt, lithium, borax, and sulfur.
-When the water evaporates it leaves behind jagged lightweight rocks devoid of any smooth surfaces.
+They create a bowl effect that directs wet-season rains to the valley floor.
+The water never flows out of this basin.
+It evaporates during the dry season.
+The floor of the valley is a rough surface made of evaporated rock.
+It looked like a gigantic piece of sandpaper.
+While the composition of the Uyuni flats is primarily salt, the salt flat in the Atacama is a mix of salt, lithium, borax, and sulfur.
+When water evaporates it leaves behind jagged lightweight rocks devoid of smooth surfaces.

-The lithium deposits in Salar de Uyuni is claimed to be the biggest in the world and has the potential to provide the world’s lithium needs for the next hundred years.
-But the lithium in the Atacama is in a purer form that is easy to mine.
-Lithium is exported to be used in batteries to power smartphones and electric cars, fertilizers (mixed with potassium) and medicine.
-It is used as a medication for schizophrenia, bipolar disorder, and depression.
-Maybe this is why the flamingos here dance?
+The lithium deposits in Salar de Uyuni are claimed to be the biggest in the world and have the potential to provide the world’s lithium needs for the next hundred years.
+But the lithium in the Atacama is in a purer form and is easier to mine.
+Not only is Lithium exported for batteries in smartphones and electric cars, it is also used in fertilizers (mixed with potassium) and medicine.
+Lithium medication treats schizophrenia, bipolar disorder, and depression.
+Maybe this is why the flamingos here dance.